 Some popular options include WordPress, Blogger, and Medium.
 First, research each of these platforms to see which would be the best fit for you and your blog.
-Once you've decided on a platform, it's time to start setting up your blog!
+Once you've decided on a platform, it's time to start setting up your mental health blog!

 Choose a theme and design for your mental health blog

 Find your authentic mental health blogging voice

 Your mental health blog should reflect your unique perspective and voice.
 Be authentic and honest in your writing; don't be afraid to share your thoughts and feelings.
 This is your space to share whatever you want, so make it count!
-And if you feel that you are not ready to be totally open online, it is totally okay to use a pseudonym (just make sure you state somewhere in your blog that you blogging under a different name).
+And if you feel that you are not ready to be open online, it is okay to use a pseudonym (just make sure you state somewhere in your blog that you are blogging under a different name).